 - Unintentional aiding and abetting through social engineering attacks

 Organisations should help employees avoid being part of the insider threat problem.
 This learning process starts with building their knowledge about careless behaviour and the potential for malicious insider activity.
 And while security awareness won’t stop users with malicious intent, it can help others recognise and report suspicious behaviour.

 Here are key things your users should know about this critical topic:

 - Think before you act.
 While taking the shortest path can sometimes make your job—or your colleagues’ jobs—easier, it can also create risk.
 (For example: Don’t share account credentials or transfer data to a USB device.)

 - Stay up to date.
-Ensure you are aware of the organization’s policies for data and system access and use.
-(For example: Use only apps and tools provided or sanctioned by the organization’s IT department.)
+Ensure you are aware of the organisation’s policies for data and system access and use.
+(For example: Use only apps and tools provided or sanctioned by the organisation’s IT department.)

-- Report any suspicious behavior to the security team.
-If you see behavior by a colleague that doesn’t seem right—for example, the person asks to “borrow” credentials to access an app they aren’t authorized to use—they could be a malicious or compromised user.
+- Report any suspicious behaviour to the security team.
+If you see behaviour by a colleague that doesn’t seem right—for example, the person asks to “borrow” credentials to access an app they aren’t authorised to use—they could be a malicious or compromised user.

-Resources to help improve your organization’s cybersecurity all year-round
+Resources to help improve your organisation’s cybersecurity all year-round

 We hope you have found this blog series on essential security awareness training topics helpful.
 For more security awareness information and resources, visit the Proofpoint Cybersecurity Awareness Hub.

 Also, consider supporting your organisation’s insider risk management efforts with the Proofpoint Insider Threat Management (ITM) solution.
 It protects against data loss and brand damage whether users are malicious, negligent or compromised.
 Proofpoint ITM takes a people-centric approach to protecting sensitive data from insider threats and data loss with rich context that integrates user activities, content and threats.
 Learn more about Proofpoint ITM here.